shadps4-emu/shadPS4/documents/Debugging/Debugging.md

 5. Right-click the **shadps4 (executable)** solution once more and click **Add debug configuration**.

-6. Place a `,` and add an `"args: []" section into the opened JSON file.\
+6. Add an `"args: []"` section into the first `configurations` entry.\
-   Add your game path as an argument, as if you were launching the non-GUI emulator from the command line.
+   List your game path as an argument, as if you were launching the non-GUI emulator from the command line.
    ![image](https://github.com/user-attachments/assets/8c7c3e69-f38f-4d6b-bdfd-4f1c41c50be7)

-7. Set the appropriate CMake configuration for debugging or testing.\
+7. Set the appropriate CMake configuration for debugging or testing.
    - For debugging the emulator and games within it, select `x64-Clang-Debug`.
    - For testing the emulator with compiler optimizations as a release build, it is recommended to select `x64-Clang-RelWithDebInfo`, as debug symbols will still be generated in case you encounter release configuration-exclusive bugs/errors.